amandaghassaei/canvas-capture/README.md

 A small wrapper around [CCapture.js](https://github.com/spite/ccapture.js) and [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) to record the canvas as an image (png/jpeg), video (mp4/webm), or gif – all from the browser!

 Demo at: [apps.amandaghassaei.com/canvas-capture/demo/](https://apps.amandaghassaei.com/canvas-capture/demo/)
-Video export currently only works in Chrome (see [Caveats](#caveats) for more details about browser support).
+Video export currently only works in Chrome (see [Caveats](#caveats) for more details about browser support and server header requirements).

 This project doesn't expose *all* the features of either CCapture.js or ffmpeg.wasm, but it packages some of the most useful functionality in a convenient way to be installed via npm and run in the browser (I'm mostly using this in  projects built with webpack).
 I've also added:

 - type declarations for CanvasCapture API
 - helper functions to bind recording and screen-shotting to hotkeys